Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Implementation

 \paragraph{Thermal cooldown.} The power consumption of any hardware is temperature-dependent.
-Without cooldown between candidates, earlier profiles of another partition may heat up the GPU and bias subsequent measurements.
+Without cooldown between candidates, profiles of earlier partitions may heat up the GPU and bias subsequent measurements.
 Kareus inserts a 5-second cooldown period, which reliably brings the GPU below 32$^\circ$C in our environment; the required duration depends on the server's cooling capability.

-In sum, profiling each candidate takes approximately 13 seconds in our setup, including initialization, warm-up, measurement, cooldown, and the synchronization between them.
+In sum, profiling each candidate takes approximately 13 seconds in our setup, including initialization, warm-up, measurement, and cooldown.